lu4p/go-template-turbo-sample/README.md

 - [tailwindcss](https://tailwindcss.com/), makes HTML look nice
 - [webpack](https://webpack.js.org/), for packing JS and CSS into single files, with minimization enabled, setup to extract CSS to a seperate file
 - [Air](https://github.com/cosmtrek/air), for hot reloading Go code and templates on change.
-- some `npm run` commands

-- [Echo](https://echo.labstack.com/), a web framework for Go
-- [Turbo](https://turbo.hotwire.dev/), brings in the speed of a single-page web application without writing any JavaScript
-- [tailwindcss](https://tailwindcss.com/), makes things look nice, complete setup with purging of unused css, postcss and autoprefixer
-- [webpack](https://webpack.js.org/), for packing JS and CSS into single files, with minimization enabled, setup to extract CSS to a seperate file
-- [Air](https://github.com/cosmtrek/air), for hot reloading Go code and templates on change.

 ## Setup
 You need to have [go](https://golang.org/dl/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.